antonwierenga/sql-template-cli/README.md

 Technically speaking this command connects to the database to verify the database configuration and then disconnects.
 Every command runs using its own connection.
 The main reason to use the connect command is so the --database option can be omitted in subsequent commands.
 In addition when sql-template-cli is connected to a database it can provide auto-completion for the --table option in subsequent commands.

-Note: table auto-completion depends on a template (sql-template-cli/template/provided/[DATABASE-TYPE]/tables.sql]) for the database type the command is executed for.
+Note: table auto-completion depends on a template (located in sql-template-cli/template/provided/[DATABASE-TYPE]/tables.sql]) for the database type the command is executed for.
 If the template is not provided by sql-template-cli, you can create it yourself.

 ##### Parameters:
   - database